nfdi4plants/ARC-specification/ARC specification.md

 This specification is intended as a practical guide for software authors to create tools for generating and consuming research data packages.

 The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
 This specification is  based on the [ISA model](https://isa-specs.readthedocs.io/en/latest/isamodel.html) and the [Common Workflow Specification (v1.2)](https://www.commonwl.org/v1.2/).

+### Extensions

+The ARC specification can be extended in a backwards compatible way and will evolve over time.
+This is accomplished through community-driven ARC discussion forum and pull request mechanism.

+All changes that are not backwards compatible with the current ARC specification will be implemented in ARCs 2.0

 ## ARC Structure and Content